The above picture was featured in a newspaper article from September 1950. It read:

 Alfredo Francisco (July 16, 1879-June 21, 1929) father of Margaret Delgado de Ortiz

-The twenty room home of the Delgado family was on San Francisco St., where the Lensic Theater once stood.
+The twenty room home of the Delgado family was on San Francisco St., where the Lensic Theater now stands.

 The 1860 census lists Sister Gertrude's father as a 32 year old merchant with 4000 dollars in real estate assets and a personal estate of 6000 dollars.
 The 1870 census lists him as a 41 year merchant and retailer with real estate assets of 6000 dollars and personal assets of 7000 dollars (Boyle p.
 143).